Guidelines and Expectations

+Please take the time to read this page.
+In order to avoid long applications, interviews, and lengthy orientations, we have attempted to paint a thorough picture of expectations here.
 If you have any questions, please feel free to talk with the individual tutors or Julie Shorey.

 — HOMEWORK: Students should come to class with homework completed.
-Classes are all interactive, and lack of preparation affects the class; it will also inhibit students’ ability to benefit from the weekly hour.
-Consider your child’s schedule carefully.
-If he or she will not have time to do the required homework, it is best to pass up the class until it fits into the schedule.
+Classes are all interactive, and lack of preparation affects the quality of instruction; it will also inhibit students’ ability to benefit from the weekly hour.
+Consider your children’s schedule carefully.
+If they will not have time to do the required homework, it is best to pass up the class until it fits into the schedule.
 In order to make the best use of our time and your tuition money, even the “fun” classes have a homework expectation.
 In order to make sure that the students end up in the correct classes, there are a few that require an “interview” with the tutor; and of course you are free to ask questions of the tutors before registering.
 When considering the homework, please remember that we are offering tutorials – classes meet only once per week which are taught daily in a more traditional setting.
 The homework we give does make up for that fact, and should be completed on a daily basis.
 Because of this, students who are clearly capable of accomplishing the work usually need help from you in the areas of organization and accountability.
 Please keep in tune with their progress as the year progresses: tutors are very happy to answer the question, “How is my child doing?”
 This is not a place where you can just drop your child off once a week, and assume everything is going fine.

 — KEEPING RECORDS: We require homework and give feedback, evaluations, and grades where appropriate, but we recognize that your students’ education is their parents’ responsibility.
-When figuring credits, approximately 6-7 hours per week seems to be about one standard high school credit.
+When figuring credits, approximately 5-6 hours per week is about one standard high school credit.
 (For instance, a writing class and a literature class, each requiring 2 – 2 1/2 hours of homework per week would amount to one credit of English.)
 Any grades we give are not binding, but our tutors put a great deal of effort into their assignments and evaluations, so to just ignore them, giving your own grades, would not really be ethical.
 We recommend that you use evaluations to write up your own assessment for a progress report on your student’s home education.
 You are the ones with the constitutional right to homeschool, as well as the responsibility for communication with the school department, college transcripts, etc. We provide what we refer to as tutorials.

 If your students have not completed their courses successfully from the previous year, please don’t register for classes without talking with the tutors.
 In a sense, even as the year begins, we consider every student “on probation”, and where there is academic difficulty, we will work with you for solutions, occasionally suggesting other options, recognizing that Good Company is not a good fit for every family.

 Please do not bring weapons to classes – we know that some of our students are used to carrying jackknives, but please, do not bring items that are considered weapons to classes – even if you are not intending to use them as such.
 If you think you have an exception to this rule, please ask permission first.

-— THE PHYSICAL SPACE: Good Company is very grateful to New Covenant for graciously allowing us the use of their building and we expect our students to be very respectful of that privilege.
-However, they have not given us free reign to help ourselves to supplies, cabinets, etc. Students may put items in the one designated refrigerator only and may use the microwave in the kitchen.
-However, they may not take anything out of cabinets or even open them.
-The building is available because of the generosity and support of New Covenant Christian Fellowship, where you will hear the expression “they is us.”
-In other words, there is no team of janitors to clean up after our group and those who do it are ready to go home at the end of the day.
-The church cannot be expected to clean up after us or repair what we break.
-Please remind your students regularly to clean up after themselves and be respectful of the building and those who make it available to us.
+— THE PHYSICAL SPACE: Good Company is very grateful to New Covenant Christian Fellowship and Hope Church for graciously allowing us the use of their buildings, and we expect our students to be very respectful of that privilege.
+However, they have not given us free reign to help ourselves to supplies, cabinets, etc. The buildings are available because of the generosity and support of these churches, and we want to honor that and also lighten the load of those cleaning at the end of the day.
+The churches cannot be expected to clean up after us or repair what we break.
+Please remind your students regularly to clean up after themselves and be respectful of the buildings and those who make them available to us.
 Trash can go in designated baskets, and items for recycling should be rinsed and put in the bins rather than being thrown in the trash.
 Those showing disrespect to property just might be given a work detail.
 Also, the church does not have the space to store lost-and-found items, although we do keep one bin.
 Please remind your children to write their names in books and on possessions, and to check carefully for them before leaving the building.